Pixel-Perfect SVG Icons

 Select shapes and check their X/Y position and Width/Height in the toolbar/panels.
 Prefer integer values so edges align with the pixel grid.

-• Stroked geometry: use even stroke widths (2, 4…) at small sizes; for odd strokes (1, 3…), offset by 0.5 so the stroke sits squarely on the pixel centerline.
+• Stroked geometry: use even stroke widths (2, 4) at small sizes; for odd widths (1, 3), offset the path by 0.5 so the stroke straddles a pixel centerline instead of a boundary.

-• Flatten decimals: avoid fractional transforms on groups; set scale back to 1 and round positions.
+• Flatten decimals: avoid fractional transforms on groups; reset scale to 1 and round positions back to whole pixels.

-• Small inner shape: Filled only, without stroke.
-This allows it to align directly to the pixel grid.
+• Small inner shape: filled only, no stroke, so its edges align directly to the pixel grid on integer coordinates.

 Here is the SVG code: